 What do you feel like on the days you have doctor appointments?

-Do you look forward to your appointments, or do you feel a clenching in your chest or throat?
+Do you look forward to your appointments, or do you feel a clenching in your chest?

-Are you anticipating being heard and responded to, or being rushed and “processed”?
+Do you anticipate being heard and responded to, or being rushed and “processed”?

 Will you come out of the appointment a step farther along your healing journey, or is the appointment just another errand?